Chacoon3/Chacoon3/README.md

 You can click the Preview link to take a look at your changes.
 --->

-I am a developer and software architect focusing on web full-stack, machine learning, and Unity engine.
+I am a developer focusing on web full-stack, machine learning, and Unity engine.

 Should you wish to see my data science related projects please visit https://www.kaggle.com/zizh3ngzhang.